modern-mean/modern-mean/docs/quickstart.md

 ```sh
 gulp
 ```
 Or any other gulp run task.
-For more information on gulp tasks visit the <a href="https://github.com/modern-mean/modern-mean/blob/master/docs/gulptasks.md">gulp tasks documentation</a>
+For more information on gulp tasks visit the <a href="gulptasks.md">gulp tasks documentation</a>

+##Next
+<a href="installedmodules.md">Updating and configuring installed modules</a>